pinot-contrib/pinot-docs/basics/data-import/batch-ingestion/hadoop.md

+---
+description: Batch ingestion of data into Apache Pinot using Apache Hadoop.
+---

 # Hadoop

 ## Segment Creation and Push

 Pinot supports [Apache Hadoop](https://hadoop.apache.org) as a processor to create and push segment files to the database.
 Pinot distribution is bundled with the Spark code to process your files and convert and upload them to Pinot.

-You can follow the \[wiki] to build pinot distribution from source.
+You can follow the [wiki](../../getting-started/running-pinot-locally.md#build-from-source-or-download-the-distribution) to build Pinot from source.
 The resulting JAR file can be found in `pinot/target/pinot-all-${PINOT_VERSION}-jar-with-dependencies.jar`

 Next, you need to change the execution config in the job spec to the following -